How to Save Gas While Driving

 Breaking slows down your car to avoid a collision and man.
 But this also causes you to use more fuel when you accelerate after breaking.
 Instead of hammering the breaks at the last second, slowly break.

 Not only will this help you save on gas, but you’ll get the added benefit of less car maintenance.
-By keeping your braking to a minimum and lessening the force in which you brake you can
+By keeping your braking to a minimum and lessening the force in which you brake you can save money fast.

 Take right turns only